1 dead, at least 21 injured in shooting at Kansas City Chiefs' Super Bowl rally

 Updated February 14, 2024 at 8:59 PM ET

-One person was killed and up to 21 others were injured after shots were fired Wednesday afternoon outside Union Station in Kansas City, Mo., at the conclusion of a celebration for the Kansas City Chiefs' Super Bowl win, officials said.
+One person was killed and up to 21 others, including kids, were injured in a shooting Wednesday afternoon outside Union Station in Kansas City, Mo., at the conclusion of a celebration for the Kansas City Chiefs' Super Bowl win, officials said.

 Kansas City radio station KKFI confirmed that one of its disc jockeys, a mother of two named Lisa Lopez, died in the violence that followed the parade.